Transmission Shift Solenoids

 Bidirectional scan tool.

 The diagnosis begins with a scanner and a DMM.
 A scanner identifies the faulty solenoid or it's a related circuit.
 If the scanner described a high-power circuit code, check the solenoid's ground side and follow the flow chart.
 If there's a low power code, use the DMM to check the solenoid's power feed.
-Automatic transmissions use two or three solenoids and turn them on and off at different times to achieve different gears.
+Automatic transmissions use two or more solenoids and power them on and off at different times to achieve different gears.